2013 I started to take images of unaccompanied minor refugees.

 An association (Verein) was founded, a chairman elected,

-We made parties then for the refugees, tried to organize them schools.
+We made parties then for the refugees, tried to help them going to

 and a while later a few of them started with apprenticeships.